 On weekends we invite you to take part in fun scientific experiments in Chemistry Laboratory (Curie Workshop) in the Energy and Technology Museum.
 The activity is dedicated to the whole family and anyone interested in chemical elements, their properties and the exciting science of materials.

 On the basement floor of the ETM, in the Curie Workshop named after the famous scientist Marie Curie.
-Laboratory visitors will be provided with protective gowns and goggles.
+Laboratory visitors will be provided with protective gowns and/or goggles.
 Meeting place is the ETM information center.
 Participation of children (up to 12 years old) – with adult supervision.

 Duration of the experiments – 40 min.